plumvillage/newsletter/src/en/articles/Shantum_My guide, teacher..._tld_NT_tld.md

 After my first pilgrimage with Thay, he had suggested that I organise pilgrimages in the Buddha's footsteps every year.
 I joyfully accepted the challenge and at first was doing it once a year, but eventually turned this into my livelihood and have been leading this pilgrimage for more than 30 years now.

 Since my first pilgrimage with Thay, I have made it a point to go and stay with Thay for about a month each year, wherever he was; whether in Plum Village or in some other country where he went to teach.
-There have been many wonderful interactions with Thay over the years thereafter, especially during his historic trip to India in 2008….but that is another story.
+There have been many wonderful interactions with Thay over the years thereafter, especially during his historic trip to India in 2008… but that is another story.

 He has been my guide, teacher and wise friend.